Philippe Pasqua: Sculpture

 Philippe Pasqua started sculpting in 1990 with the series "Vanitas", consisting of several works of up to three meters high.
 He also photographed the works, and considered the photographs to be works in themselves.
 When sculpting, he uses bronze, onyx, solid silver, Carrara marble, human skulls covered in pigments, gold, or silver leaves, and tattooed leather.
 Through the 2000s, and even more so during the 2010s, sculpture gained more focus in his work.
-His sculpture works are extremely diverse and include bronze olive trees, clown-headed monkeys staged to evoke Leonardo da Vinci’s Last Supper, Tyrannosaurus-Rex, and a Ferrarri covered in tattooed animal hide and hung vertically on a wall.
+His sculpture works are extremely diverse and include bronze olive trees, clown-headed monkeys staged to evoke Leonardo da Vinci’s Last Supper, Tyrannosaurus-Rex, and a Ferrari covered in tattooed animal hide and hung vertically on a wall.
 In 2017, he was invited by the Oceanographic Museum of Monaco to raise awareness about ocean protection.
 On this occasion, he exhibited monumental sculptures of sea animals.
 The previous artist invited by the museum was Damien Hirst, with whom Pasqua had worked in the past.
 The following year he exhibited in the park and castle of the Chamarande domaine, near Paris.